official-stockfish/Stockfish/README.md

 # Stockfish NNUE

 ## Overview
 Stockfish NNUE is a port of a shogi neural network named NNUE (efficiently updateable neural network backwards) to Stockfish 11.
+To learn more about the Stockfish chess engine, look [here](stockfish.md) for an overview and [here](https://github.com/official-stockfish/Stockfish) for the official repository.

 ## Training Guide
 ### Generating Training Data